Privacy Policy

 Payment and transaction information, such as your credit/debit card numbers, payment authentication code, billing address, and other information such as date and time of your transaction.

-Identity and compliance information, such as your name, birthdate, address, phone number, email address, bank account information, government ID number and copies of national ID or tax documents, along with a selfie image.
+Identity and compliance information, such as your name, birthdate, address, phone number, email address, bank account information, government ID number, VAT ID number or other tax ID number, and copies of national ID or tax documents, along with a selfie image.
 This information may also be used by our third-party provider, Persona, to create a unique biometric identifier based on facial geometry.

 Information about your activity on the Services, such as any offers for products you have made, any products on your 'want list', and information about any products you have purchased, listed for sale or sold.